MUSEO FRIDA KAHLO

 BIOGRAPHY OF FRIDA KAHLO

 FRIDA KAHLO, or MAGDALENA CARMEN FRIDA KAHLO CALDERÓN, was born on July 6, 1907 in the Mexico City home owned by her parents since 1904, known today as the Blue House.
-Daughter of Wilhelm (Guillermo) Kahlo, of Hungarian-German descent, and Matilde Calderón, a native of Oaxaca, Frida was the third of four daughters of whom her two sisters, Matilde and Adriana, were the eldest and Cristina, the youngest.
+Daughter of Wilhelm (Guillermo) Kahlo, of German descent, and of Mexican Matilde Calderón, Frida was the third of four daughters of whom her two sisters, Matilde and Adriana, were the eldest and Cristina, the youngest.